-As a director of a registered company you have obligations to your company and shareholders, and responsibilities under the Companies Act 1993.
+As a director of a registered company, you have duties to your company and shareholders, and responsibilities under the Companies Act 1993.

 What is a director?

-A director is someone elected or appointed to manage a company’s business and affairs.
+A director is ordinarily someone appointed to manage a company’s business and affairs.
 Every registered company must have at least one director.
-Who your directors are, and key information about them, is recorded on the Companies Register.
+Who a company’s directors are, and key information about them, is recorded on the Companies Register.

 Your role as a director